What Is The Easiest Ivy League School To Transfer Into? Find Out Here!

 The Easiest University to Transfer Into: Cornell University

 Having a lower retention rate, Cornell University accepts the most transfer students out of all the Ivy League schools.
 Cornell is the easiest to get into because they have more spots available.
 However, Cornell is not the easiest Ivy League school to do well in.
-It’s very competitive and located in up-state New York, distant from major cities.
+Keep in mind that many students drop out because they are not able to keep up with the intense academic requirements.
+Aside from being very competitive, it's also located in up-state New York, distant from major cities.

-So just because Cornell University is the easiest Ivy League school to transfer into, that doesn’t mean you should only apply there.
+So just because Cornell University is the easiest Ivy League school to transfer into, that doesn't mean you should only apply there.
 Research which schools are best for you.
-This way, you don’t have all your eggs in one baseket.
-Then, once you’re accepted into UPENN, Cornell and Dartmouth, you can decided on which school to transfer into.
+This way, you'll have more options that you'll be happy with.
+Then, once you're accepted into UPENN, Cornell and Dartmouth, you can decided which school to transfer into.

 Check out this community college transfer guide to learn how to get into any Ivy League university you want.